 The CBD market is growing at lightning speed.
-Each report released on the industry seems to add a few extra billions to the overall value of the market.
+Each report released about the industry’s value seems to increase by a few extra billion each time.
 The marijuana industry analysts believe it could reach $22 billion per year by 2022!

 There is no question that reputable brands within the industry will make their fortunes over the next few years.
 Yet, despite the hype, how much do we really know about cannabidiol?
 Research is ongoing, and so far, it has been touted as a safe alternative to prescription medication for dozens of symptoms associated with conditions such as Parkinson’s, PTSD, epilepsy, and multiple sclerosis.

 In December 2018, President Trump signed the Farm Bill into law.
 It removed hemp, and any cannabinoids derived from the plant, from the Controlled Substances Act.
-This has made hemp-derived CBD available legally in all 50 states.
+This has made hemp-derived CBD available in many states.

 If you browse through the articles on this website, you will find a myriad of information on the possible benefits of CBD.
 In this piece, however, we aim to bring some balance to the equation by taking a look at the possible side effects of CBD.